 The quarterly Risk report covers proposal, projects and fleet individual risks, as well as Group Functions and Execution Centers, and includes actions and managing measures in place to mitigate each risk which are followed-up on by partners.
 In order to manage the transition risk and opportunity of a changing energy mix, SBM Offshore defines action in light of the evolution of the energy landscape.
 It is gradually diversifying its product portfolio through product development and investments in R&D.

 Metrics and targets

-Once again this year, SBM Offshore set out short-term targets for the upcoming year (see section 2.3 Sustainability ).
-These ten targets were linked to the six s the Comany has implemented.
-Several of SBM Offshore's targets are part of the Company's efforts to mitigate the effects of climate change, focused on limiting the Company’s emissions and adapting our ways of working.
+Once again this year, SBM Offshore set out short-term targets for the upcoming year (see section 2.3 Sustainability).
+These ten targets were linked to the six SDGs the Comany has implemented.
+Several of SBM Offshore's SDG targets are part of the Company's efforts to mitigate the effects of climate change, focused on limiting the Company’s emissions and adapting our ways of working.

 Focus on emissions reduction:

 - Reduce by 25% the mass of gas flared under